094459/newsletter-oss-projects/README.md

 [aws-config-rule-rds-logging-enabled-remediation](https://aws-oss.beachgeek.co.uk/43l) provides code that will help you checks if respective logs of Amazon Relational Database Service (Amazon RDS) are enabled using AWS Config rule 'rds-logging-enabled'.
 The rule is NON_COMPLIANT if any log types are not enabled.
 AWS Systems Manager Automation document used as remediation action to enable the logs export to CloudWatch for the RDS instances that are marked NON_COMPLIANT.(#203)

+**aws-cost-explorer-mcp-server**

+[aws-cost-explorer-mcp-server](https://aws-oss.beachgeek.co.uk/4ac) builds on the current wave of excitement around Model Context Protocol (MCP) that provides a powerful open-source tool that brings natural language querying to your AWS spending data.
+Ask questions like "What was my EC2 spend yesterday?" or "Break down my Bedrock usage by model" and get detailed answers through Claude.
+It helps track cloud costs across services, identifies expensive resources, and provides deep insights into your Amazon Bedrock model usage. (#208)

 **aws-external-package-security**

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)